kevin-chen/trivia-web-app/README.md

 # Capital One Trivia Web App
 <img src="trivia/templates/trivia/assets/co.png" width=400><br>

-Building a web app to find trivia questions by category
+Building a web app to find trivia questions by category, time, and difficulty

 To complete this challenge, build a web application that:
 * has a search function that displays results in an intuitive, responsive, mobile friendly, easy to navigate interface.